 Within the past decade or so, much of phonological theory and practice has consisted of a major shift from a serial, derivational conception of phonological rules to a static, constraint-based version of input/output relations.
-Within OT (Optimality Theory, Prince & Smolensky 1993), the mainstream version of non-derivational phonology, phonologists who pursue the "richness of the base" hypothesis, assume that phonological differences between languages derive from differences in their ranking of the
+Within optimality theory or OT (Prince & Smolensky 1993), the mainstream version of non-derivational phonology, phonologists who pursue the "richness of the base hypothesis", assume that phonological differences between languages derive from differences in their ranking of the universal, violable constraints-or "ideals"-which characterize outputs.
+This has led in turn to a wide range of activities designed to characterize the functional bases of these "ideals" in terms of phonetic, structural, or conceptual grounding.
+The question is whether all phonology can be done this way.